-As part of your application you will be asked to confirm that you can provide full and final evidence of your eligibility in relation to the Education Eligibility Criteria when required.
+When completing your application you will be asked to confirm that you can provide full and final evidence of your eligibility in relation to the Education Eligibility Criteria when required.

-After we have reviewed your application form, you will be asked to upload evidence via an online Evidence Uploader.
+Later in the recruitment process, you will be required to upload your evidence via an online Evidence Uploader.